Shield01/CineRank/README.md

 # Folder Structure

+# src

-The project's folder structure is as follows:
+The folder contains the project's projects source code and its structure is as follows:

 - ### API Integration: